Grid Search vs Random Search Guide: Understanding Hyperparameter Tuning Methods in ML

 Recent Trends and Developments in Hyperparameter Optimization

-Another trend is the growing popularity of Bayesian optimization and adaptive search algorithms.
-These methods learn from previous evaluations to predict promising parameter combinations.
-While Grid Search and Random Search remain foundational techniques, newer methods often build upon them.
+Another growing trend is the adoption of Bayesian optimization and adaptive algorithms.
+These methods learn from previous results to predict better parameter combinations.
+While Grid Search and Random Search remain foundational, newer techniques often build on them.

-The rise of large language models and deep learning systems has also increased the need for efficient tuning strategies.
-Training deep neural networks requires significant computing resources, making efficient hyperparameter exploration an important research area.
+The rise of deep learning and large language models has further increased the need for efficient tuning.
+Training such models requires significant resources, making optimization strategies more critical than ever.

 Laws, Policies, and Responsible AI Guidelines

-For example, the EU Artificial Intelligence Act establishes rules for transparency, risk management, and accountability in AI systems.
-Developers must document model development processes, including training data and algorithm design.
+For example, the EU Artificial Intelligence Act focuses on transparency, risk management, and accountability.
+Developers are required to document model training processes and design decisions.

 • Transparent model evaluation